| | |

 1. New Old Town

 Frankfurt has rebuilt its “Altstadt” or old town.
 This wasn’t done soon after the war; the redevelopment of what is now called the New Old Town happened recently: in 2012-2018.
 For some of the buildings, pre-war floor plans or photographs helped the architects.
-For others, they designed matching facades to front modern buildings.
+For others, they designed matching facades for the fronts of modern buildings.

 However it happened, they did a remarkable job, creating an authentic-seeming city core that was a delight for us to visit on a sunny summer day.